 Another complication of GERD to be aware of is that sometimes the repeated irritation will cause changes in the squamous cells of the esophagus lining.
 The cells are eroded by the acidity and replaced with abnormal ones.
 This is called Barrett’s Syndrome or Barrett’s Esophagus and is a pre-cancerous condition that can lead to esophageal cancer called adenocarcinoma.

 What Are the Symptoms and Causes of GERD?

 GERD is predominantly characterized by two commonly found symptoms: heartburn and indigestion.
 Heartburn, as described above, is the body’s reaction to the contents of the stomach leaking into the esophagus.
 Indigestion, also called dyspepsia, is a term that covers a variety of digestive tract symptoms such as bloating, nausea, and excess stomach gas.
 In addition to GERD, indigestion can be caused by anything from diet to serious medical conditions:

-- Intestinal parasites can cause infections, (such as amebiasis, strongyloidiasis, and giardasis) that can result in indigestion.
+- Intestinal parasites can cause infections (such as amebiasis, strongyloidiasis, and giardiasis), resulting in indigestion.